-To meet the target broadband speeds prescribed within the EDF funding milestones it is likely that significant infrastructure improvements will be required.
+To meet the target broadband speeds prescribed within the EDF funding milestones, and to go beyond them, it is likely that significant infrastructure improvements will be required.
 Technologies have evolved that are more efficient, however, the size of the market in St Helena is such that this has not yet had sufficient impact on the cost of provision.
 Demand is also essential in improving production conditions and economies of scale; given the restrictions on connectivity, up to the arrival of the submarine cable, it will take time for user habits to change when greater connectivity is available.
-A policy for communication networks and services is needed to:
+The Policy for Communication Networks and Services is needed to:

-- Contain the potential for abuse of market power - Foster competition, where possible - Create a favourable investment climate to encourage private investment to improve public services.
+- · Contain the potential for abuse of market power - Foster competition, where possible - Create a favourable investment climate to encourage private investment to improve public services.
 Investors need to be convinced that rules of the game under which they are investing can be relied upon.